Looking at the Different Leadership Styles: Direct, Spirited, Considerate, Systematic - HRDQ

 Understanding Leadership

-Being in charge of an entire organization, overseeing the work of one or two other people, or working with others on a cross-functional team, means you are a leader.
-Bur also, if you influence others to work toward organizational goals then you are defined as a leader as well.
-Leaders come in many forms, but the important thing is that they help their team and work hard towards organizational success.
-If a leader is respected, the entire team will do well.
+Being in charge of an entire organization, overseeing the work of one or two other people, or working with others on a cross-functional team means you are a leader.
+Additionally, if you influence others to work toward organizational goals, you are also considered a leader.

-The concept of leadership is familiar to anyone in the workforce.
-You probably have managers, directors, and VPs at your organization.
-Yet defining the term precisely can be challenging, since there is no universally agreed upon definition of leadership.
-But one way to construct a definition is to first think about what a leader does.
+However, one way to construct a definition is to first consider what a leader does.
 A leader generally develops and maintains sufficient cohesiveness and motivation to keep one or more people working together as a functioning unit.
-The leader positively influences the behavior of others in order to achieve a predetermined accomplishment or goal.
+The leader positively influences the behavior of others to achieve a predetermined accomplishment or goal.

 Further Your Leadership Knowledge

 Further your leadership knowledge with What’s My Leadership Style by HRDQ.
-The tool is a leadership style assessment where learners are given 20 pairs of actions relating to leadership behavior.
+This tool is a leadership style assessment that provides learners with 20 pairs of actions related to leadership behavior.
 The scoring shows people’s preferred leadership style: direct, spirited, considerate, or systematic.
-What's My Leadership Style? is ideal for training anyone who is in a leadership role or needs to influence others towards achieving a goal.

 Leave a comment